avrio-project/Avrio/README.md

 # Avrio CryptoNight
-This si the cryptonight based version of Avrio, this will be used untill the from-scratch, new code base is finsihed.
+This is the cryptonight based version of Avrio, this will be used untill the from-scratch, new code base is finsihed.
 At that point the coins on this network will bes swapped over and this softwer will be deprecated.
 This codebase is based off [xenium](https://github.com/xenium-project/xenium), consider checking them out!

 ## Installing